tytydraco/yessleep/out/My_sons_in_prison_for_something_horrific_he_did_at_school_but_still_insists_he_did_the_right_thing.md

 He stepped closer, still aiming at her head.

 “Don’t do this, please.
-I’ll stay still,” she begged—but he pulled the trigger one last time in her head.
+I’ll stay still,” she begged—but he pulled the trigger one last time.

 That’s when my body unfroze, and I collapsed to the floor, gasping for air, sobbing uncontrollably.